7 Everyday Essential Gadgets Before Smartphones Landed

 The Game Boy was not the most technically powerful handheld of its era.
 The Sega Game Gear and Atari Lynx both had colour screens and more advanced hardware.
 The Game Boy had a small monochrome green-tinted display and ran on four AA batteries.

 What it had was exceptional battery life, which was up to 30 hours, and a price point of $89.99 that its competitors could not match.
+Towards the later half of 90s, Sony PlayStation garnered more interest amongst users, followed by Microsoft Xbox that started gaining more popularity.

 3. Discman (Sony CD Player)